Sig Sauer P238 Review: Sig’s .380 Ugly Duckling

 Reliability

-Since owning it I have put over 2,000 rounds of ammo through my P238.
-That’s probably about ten times more than most mouse-guns will be shot and this thing has impressed me to death with its reliability.
-Unfortunately, I haven’t always kept the studious range log that I keep now so I can’t be as precise as I’d like.
-I can tell you this, though: I have had only a single-digit number of malfunctions and those were very early on.
-I haven’t had a malfunction in – at least – the past 750 rounds.
-In my opinion you’d be hard pressed to find a more reliable auto of such compact dimensions.
+Since I’ve owned my P238, I’ve put over 2,000 rounds of ammunition through it.
+That’s probably about ten times more than most “mouse guns” ever see, and its reliability has immensely impressed me.
+Unfortunately, I haven’t always kept the detailed range log I maintain now, so I can’t be as precise as I’d like.
+However, I can tell you this: I’ve experienced only a single-digit number of malfunctions, and those occurred very early on.
+I haven’t had a malfunction in at least the past 750 rounds.
+You’d be hard-pressed to find a more reliable automatic pistol of such compact dimensions.

 Accuracy

-I won’t mince words: The Sig P238 is absolutely the most accurate ultra-compact gun I’ve ever shot.
-In fact, I don’t think it’s a stretch to say that it’s more accurate than some guns that are much bigger.
-I think the single biggest contributing factor is Sig’s decision to equip this gun with grown-up sights.
+I won’t mince words: The Sig P238 is the most accurate ultra-compact gun I’ve ever shot.
+In fact, it’s not a stretch to say it’s more precise than some much bigger guns.
+Sig’s decision to equip this pistol with “grown-up” sights is the most significant contributing factor

 Most ultra-compact .380s have marginal sights.
-This makes the difficult to acquire quickly, and difficult to shoot well at distance.
+These make them difficult to acquire quickly and challenging to shoot well at a distance.
 Not so with the P238.
-The sights on this gun are Sig’s 3-dot “Siglite” sights and they are outstanding.
-I’d be satisfied with them on most any pistol and am absolutely thrilled with them on this little pocket-sized pistol.
+The sights on this gun are Sig’s 3-dot “Siglite” sights, which I find outstanding.
+I’d be satisfied with them on almost any pistol, and I’m absolutely thrilled with them on this little pocket-sized firearm.

-The sights aren’t all, though; the P238s trigger makes it really easy to get decent hits.
-Now, compared to the Nighthawk Custom 1911 I carry on a daily basis now, the Sig is pretty rough.
-But in comparison to everything else in its class (and many guns that aren’t) the P238’s trigger isn’t bad at all.
-Mine comes in at a little over 6 lbs.
-It’s a very smooth, clean 6+ pounds, and the single-action means there is very little movement of the trigger.
-This is an excellent trigger for an ultra-compact, and a better trigger than those on some full-size autos.
+The sights aren’t all, though; the P238’s trigger makes it easy for me to get decent hits.
+Compared to the Nighthawk Custom 1911 I carry daily, the SIG’s trigger feels rough.
+But in comparison to everything else in its class (and many guns that aren’t), the P238’s trigger isn’t bad at all.
+Mine measures a little over 6 lbs.
+It’s very smooth and clean, and its single-action design means the trigger exhibits tiny movement.
+Overall, this is a fantastic trigger.
+It’s one of the best stock triggers on the market.

-It is worth pointing out that although the trigger looks like a 1911 trigger, it’s not.
+It’s worth pointing out that although the trigger looks like a 1911 trigger, it’s not.
 The 1911 is famous for its straight-to-the-rear pull.
-Like most modern pistols the Sig’s trigger is hinged at the top, but I didn’t find this to be detrimental at all.
+Like most modern pistols, the Sig’s trigger is hinged at the top, but I didn’t find this detrimental.

 Ergonomics

-The P238 is sort of a “just right” combination of size, weight, and caliber; I find this gun pleasant to shoot in a way that most .380s just can’t be.
-I also have quite a bit of experience with the P238’s big sister, the P938 in 9mm.
-I don’t think this gun scales tremendously well.
-On the other hand… this gun definitely leaves your pinky finger dangling.
-I know Ryan hates that, while I am willing to live with it under the right circumstances, so take it for what it is.
-An OEM, extended, 7-shot magazine is available that will correct this but, in my opinion, it spoils the P238’s most appealing aspect: carry size.
+The P238 offers a “just right” combination of size, weight, and caliber; I find this gun pleasant to shoot in a way that most .380s simply can’t be.
+I also have a lot of experience with the P238’s big sister, the P938 in 9mm.
+This gun doesn’t scale tremendously well.
+On the other hand, this gun definitely leaves your pinky finger dangling.
+I know Ryan dislikes that, while I am willing to live with it under the right circumstances, so take that for what it’s worth.
+An OEM, extended, 7-shot magazine is available that corrects this, but it spoils the P238’s most appealing aspect: its carry size.

-The reason most people choose exceedingly small handguns is, well, the fact that they are exceedingly small.
-They are easy to carry and adopting them requires minimal disruption to one’s wardrobe or habits.
-The P238 isn’t the smallest handgun on the market but it is very small.
-With a halfway decent holster this gun can be carried all day, every day, and you can literally forget it’s there.
+Most people choose exceedingly small handguns for their diminutive size.
+They are easy to carry, and adopting them requires minimal disruption to one’s wardrobe or habits.
+The P238 isn’t the smallest handgun on the market but very small.
+With a halfway decent holster, I can carry this gun all day, every day, and literally forget it’s there.

-I have already addressed the ergonomics of the safety.
-In short, the safety could be better and I’d be cautious about recommending this gun to a new shooter, or one who isn’t going to put in the necessary hours of practice.
+I’ve already addressed the ergonomics of the safety.
+In short, the safety could be better, and I’d be cautious about recommending this gun to a new shooter or one who isn’t going to put in the necessary hours of practice.
 The rest of the controls aren’t bad at all, though.
-The slide release is slightly extended and easily operates the slide under the light .380-powered spring.
-The magazine release is well placed and appropriately sized.
-No complaints there.
+The slide release is slightly extended, efficiently operating the slide under the light .380-powered spring.
+The magazine release is well-placed and appropriately sized, so I have no complaints.

 Recoil

-The small .380s are somewhat infamous for their stiff recoil.
-The tiny guns in which they are chambered don’t leave a lot to hold onto, nor do they have much recoil-absorbing weight.
+Small .380s are infamous for their stiff recoil.
+The tiny guns chambering them don’t leave much for you to hold onto, nor do they have much recoil-absorbing weight.
 This is one area where the P238 shines above the competition.

-First, the P238 is relatively wide at about 1” on the grip panel.
-Compare this to a maximum width of 0.82” for the Ruger LCP, and it makes a huge difference.
-I’m able to lock this little gun down tightly enough to feel the slide firmly hitting the end of its travel.
-The larger grip surface of this gun is very welcome, even at the cost of maybe making it slightly less concealable.
+First, the P238 is relatively wide at about 1 inch on the grip panel.
+Compare this to a maximum width of 0.82 inches for the Ruger LCP, and that difference makes a huge impact.
+I can lock this little gun down tightly enough to feel the slide firmly hitting the end of its travel.
+I welcome the larger grip surface of this gun, even if it makes it slightly less concealable.

-Next, the weight.
-This isn’t a heavy gun by any means.
+Next, let’s talk about the weight.
+Most P238s aren’t heavy guns by any means.
 Well…I take that back.
-Most P238s aren’t heavy guns, and this is where mine is an aberration.
-My HD model weighs in around 20 ounces, about five ounces heavier than the standard, aluminum-framed P238s.
-Even with the aluminum frame, however, the Sig weighs in over 15 ounces, about a 60% increase in weight over the Ruger LCP.
-Again, everything is a compromise and the additional weight might make this ever-so-slightly harder to carry.
+My HD model is an aberration here; it weighs around 20 ounces, about five ounces heavier than the standard, aluminum-framed P238s.
+Even with the aluminum frame, however, the Sig weighs over 15 ounces, about a 60% increase over the Ruger LCP.
+Again, everything is a compromise, and the additional weight might make this ever-so-slightly harder to carry.

 Final Thoughts

-As I mentioned in the opening I have some mixed feelings about the P238.
-On the one hand, the safety lever is too small and hard to disengage.
-The short grip leaves your pinky dangling (and can pinch the crap out of your hand if you try for a speed reload).
-And for a gun of its size and weight, 6+1 is pretty bottom-of-the-barrel.
-And for the money – well, let’s just say this thing costs a heck of a lot of money for a 6+1 .380.
+As mentioned in the opening, I have mixed feelings about the P238.
+On the one hand, I find the safety lever too small and hard to disengage.
+The short grip leaves your pinky dangling (and can pinch your hand if you try for a speed reload).
+6+1 is also a bottom-of-the-barrel capacity for a gun of size and weight.
+And for the money, let’s say this thing costs a lot for a 6+1 .380.

-I still really, really like this gun.
-It’s a very small gun that shoots like a big gun.
-Recoil is completely reasonable, and grip size, weight, and those Siglite sights make outstanding accuracy possible.
-As someone who carried this gun for almost two years I’ll put it this way: this gun probably isn’t for the casual owner.
-But if you’re a 1911 guy – and/or are willing to put the time in to become one – the Sig P238 will serve you extremely well.
+Despite these points, I still really, really like this gun.
+It’s a tiny gun that shoots like a big gun.
+Recoil is entirely reasonable, and the grip size, weight, and Siglite sights make outstanding accuracy possible.
+As someone who carried this gun for almost two years, I’ll put it this way: this gun probably isn’t for the casual owner.
+But if you’re a 1911 enthusiast—and/or are willing to put the time in to become proficient with it—the Sig P238 will serve you exceptionally well.

 Sig P238 Pros and Cons